 Prof Studd is internationally recognised as one of the world’s most authoritative and experienced gynaecologists.
 He has championed the use of hormone implants for women with osteoporosis or with severe depressive or sexual problems after the menopause and as an almost routine route of HRT after hysterectomy.

 Prof Studd started the first ever menopause clinic in the county.
 This hormone treatment for the menopause was so controversial at the time that the clinic was closed down for three months following protests from the BMA.
 However, the optimism placed in HRT has been confirmed and Prof Studd has continued to work on specific treatments for menopausal symptoms.
 He pioneered the sequential oestrogen/progestogen treatment and also the continuous combined oestrogen/progestogen non-bleeding treatment.
 He has championed the use of hormone implants for women with osteoporosis or with severe depressive or sexual problems after the menopause and as an almost routine route of HRT after hysterectomy.

 He first described the use of oestrogen patches and oestrogen implants for the treatment of severe PMS, postnatal depression and perimenopausal depression.

 He feels strongly that women are not always given the best medical advice around the use of hormones as doctors often do not understand the intricacies of route, dose, combination with testosterone and the varied indications.

 He says that he realises that he needs to write a text book for the public.
 "This is much more challenging, but the following articles for Total Health are an excellent starting point."

-In 2009 he was awarded the Blair Bell gold medal of the Royal Society of Medicine which is given every 5 years to the gynaecologist who has made the biggest lifetime contribution to the specialty.
+Professor Studd was awarded the Blair Bell Gold Medal of the Royal Society of Medicine (RSM), which is only given every 5 years to the Gynaecologist who has made the biggest lifetime contribution to the specialty.